bigcommerce/dev-docs/docs/api-docs/getting-started/making-requests.md

-# BigCommerce APIs Quick Start
+# Get Started Making API Requests

-This quick start guide will take you through making your first requests with BigCommerce's APIs.
+This quick start guide covers making your first requests to BigCommerce APIs, and offers guidance on setting up your own development environment.

+authentication, headers, scripts, clients/devtools, references to other articles.

-## REST API
+## Authentication

+>>> article teaser

 ### Obtain API credentials

-See [Authenticating BigCommerce's Rest APIs](/api-docs/getting-started/authentication/rest-api-authentication#obtaining-store-api-credentials) for instructions on obtaining store API credentials.
+The fastest way to get started making authenticated REST requests is using a [store API account](/api-docs/getting-started/authentication/rest-api-authentication#store-api-accounts); see our resources on [creating store API accounts](/api-docs/getting-started/authentication/rest-api-authentication#obtaining-store-api-credentials).

+If the endpoints you want to use require [app API accounts](/api-docs/getting-started/authentication/rest-api-authentication#app-api-accounts), see [creating app API accounts](/api-docs/getting-started/authentication/rest-api-authentication#obtaining-app-api-credentials).

+## REST API request tools

-### Use Request Runner
+### Built-in Request Runner

 The easiest way to experiment with BigCommerce REST APIs is via the built-in **Request Runner**: